ayomaska18/High-Frequency-Trading-Simulation/README.md

 # High-Frequency-Trading-Simulation

 This project implements a high-performance, asynchronous trading engine designed to simulate market trading with various automated trader types.
-The engine features an order book with market and limit order matching, a range of trader strategies, real-time data streaming via websockets, and persistent storage with PostgreSQL and InfluxDB.
+The engine features an order book with market and limit order matching, a range of trader strategies, real-time data streaming via websockets, redis for order processing and caching, and persistent storage with PostgreSQL and InfluxDB.

 ![螢幕擷取畫面 2025-04-03 005612](https://github.com/user-attachments/assets/387dc58b-ff09-42f2-9eed-2a5c0bfc00e4)